past-networks/roman_ECI/README.md

 - consists of 525,870 inscriptions, enriched by 65 attributes.
 77,091 inscriptions are overlapping between the two source datasets (i.e. EDH and EDCS); 3,316 inscriptions are exclusively from EDH; 445,463 inscriptions are exclusively from EDCS.
 511,973 inscriptions have valid geospatial coordinates (the geometry attribute).
 206,570 inscriptions have a numerical date of origin expressed using an interval or singular year using the attributes not_before and not_after.
 The dataset also employs a machine learning model to classify the inscriptions covered exclusively by EDCS in terms of 22 categories employed by EDH, see Kaše, Heřmánková, Sobotkova 2021.
 - Citation: `Kaše, V., Heřmánková, P., & Sobotková, A. (2023).
 LIST (v1.0) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.8431323` and `Kaše, V., Heřmánková, P., & Sobotková, A. (2024).
 LIST (v1.2) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.10473706`

+**NOTE: users can generate their own datasets from raw data, or they can access the necessary epigraphic data to run these scripts via [ScienceData.dk](https://sciencedata.dk/shared/dd2807e5686633e7276389cdf28fc130).**

 2. Geographic units data to compute economic complexity
 - Modern countries: download from https://public.opendatasoft.com/api/explore/v2.1/catalog/datasets/world-administrative-boundaries/exports/shp
-- Roman provinces: shapefile created by Adam Pažout on the basis of [TBD]
+- Roman provinces: The shapefile of Roman provinces in 200 CE (peak Roman Empire under the Severan dynasty) is based on 'roman-empire-ce-200-provinces.geojson' published by The Ancient World Mapping Centre \cite{ancient_world_mapping_centre_ancient_nodate} and corrected by Adam Pazout in 2023. https://github.com/AWMC/geodata/tree/master/Cultural-Data/political_shading/roman_empire_ce_200_provinces
 - Pleaides regions: https://raw.githubusercontent.com/pelagios/magis-pleiades-regions/main/pleiades-regions-magis-pelagios.geojson

 3. Dataset of ancient cities